 Band 4 2021 (Commenced After 1 Jan 2021)

-Learning outcomesI. to demonstrate a sound knowledge of ethical codes and models of ethical decision making and apply these to complex and challenging practice situations
+1. Demonstrate a sound knowledge of ethical codes and models of ethical decision making and apply these to complex and challenging practice situations;

-II. to demonstrate an ability to apply ethical and professional practice principles in their counselling practice
+2. Demonstrate an ability to apply ethical and professional practice principles in their counselling practice; and

-III. to articulate the implications of ethical codes and principles for their own professional development and competence
+3. Articulate the implications of ethical codes and principles for their own professional development and competence.

 Graduate attributes1.
 UC graduates are professional - employ up-to-date and relevant knowledge and skills